hudson155/kairo/kairo-id/README.md

 ## Usage

-### Defining ID types
+### Define ID types

-You can't use `Id` directly.
+Each entity should define its own ID type — you can't use `Id` directly.
-Instead, each ID type must be uniquely defined.

 ```kotlin
 @Serializable